RoSPinoT/SenseHat_Joystick/JOYSTICK_TEXT.md

-#Colour manupulation on Sensehat with every moment of joystick
+#TEXT manupulation on Sensehat grid with every moment of joystick